vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 I'll split this documentation in 4 parts: general, multiplexers, converters and message builder.
 In the current state of the development YOU'LL HAVE TO CONFIGURE ALL THE 4 PARTS in order to correctly customize your own configuration file.

+At the moment the code generator is looking for the file `config.ini` on the folder `$BOTTLE_GENERATOR_DIR/app`.
+That's the file you have to edit in order to run the generator with your own configuration.

 ### General

 #### Sections